vinipsmaker/gsoc2014-boost/README.md

 In case you haven't noticed, this abstraction can also be used to create a HTTP client.
 Of course this HTTP client is little primitive, because the focus of this proposal is to create a embeddable HTTP server.

-These abstractions would be used for the built in HTTP server and I'm also thinking about the possibility of explore the template-based nature of this abstraction to also reuse (as opposed to use it just for the sake of using) it somewhere else.
-Maybe it'll resemble the polymorphic allocators, but maybe you're having difficult to imagine what I want with this lack of information, but the interface will improve with the time.
-The thing to pay attention for now is that this design is nice, but it's incompleting regarding the proposal scope (for instance, how do we integrate FastCGI in this design).

 ### The `boost::http::headers` container